folio-org/folio-org.github.io/_faqs/how-to-archive-repository.md

 Create a Jira ticket for the project of this module, so that everyone can be aware of what happened to the repository.

 Certain operations will require Admin access to the repository.
-Please complete all tasks that you have sufficient permissions for, then ask at Slack #devops channel.
+Please complete all tasks that you have sufficient permissions for, then ask at Slack #folio-devops channel.
 Better still, ensure that the relevant team that will be doing the work, does have Admin access.

 ## Ensure not in a Platform